 Debian Jr. Project

-Debian for children from 1 to 99
+Debian for children

 This is a Debian Pure Blend (in short Blend).
 Our goal is to make Debian an OS that children of all ages will want to use.
 Our initial focus will be on producing something for children up to age 8.
 Once we have accomplished this, our next target age range is 7 to 12.
 By the time children reach their teens, they should be comfortable with using Debian without any special modifications.

 Debian has set up an email list for this group.
 You can subscribe to it or read the mail archives.

 We have a realtime discussion channel, #debian-jr on irc.debian.org and a XMPP multiuserchat firstname.lastname@example.org.

 We have a Team Blog for project news and updates.

 We have a Debian Jr. community site where developers and users alike are encouraged to contribute to the Debian Jr. project.

 We would be interested to hear what you think Debian Jr. could be doing, particularly if you'd like to help make it happen.

 Debian Pure Blends are creating overviews over the packages in which are interesting for the target user group.